-Jim Hurst is a nationally-recognized trial lawyer who serves on the Firm's Global Management Committee.
+Jim Hurst is a nationally recognized trial lawyer who serves on the Firm's Executive Committee.
 He’s been trying cases for over 30 years and has argued dozens of appeals including before the United States Supreme Court.

 'Kirkland’s Hurst Wins, and Then He Wins Some More—How Does He Do It?'